 Though he is wrong, as usual (he even states there were no psychological stages at all in traditional systems only a series of progressing states), he does have a point: we hear very little about complex dependencies between centers or between states and stages of consciousness.
 For the most part the emphasis is on linear, mostly inner progress of consciousness according to separate lines of development (even if the yoga is the yoga of action, what matters for the karma yogi is not so much the outer subjectivity and relations of the yogi but the inner consciousness of the subject as he acts).

 I find it odd that the interrelationships between chakras in popular yoga is hardly mentioned, and yoga in general tends to frame the whole transformational movement as a series of “openings”.
 Each center is often conceived in isolation.
 In aurobindo’s yoga, the centers are opened up together because he foregrounds their dependence and integration.
 But in all his verbose classifications I don’t think he gives as clear of an explanation and visualization of how each center and stage depends on the whole life of the person.
 Each center doesn’t just need to open.
 In fact too open too soon is a problem, as I stated before.
 We have defenses and blocks for a reason.
 Too often the method obsessed yogi forces open a center which leads to an imbalance in the overall character that can be disastrous.
-Steiner on the other hand makes clear in that short book mentioned that each center crystallizes according to the overall integral development of the person.
+Steiner on the other hand explains clearly and easily in “How To Know Higher Worlds” that each center crystallizes according to the overall integral development of the person.
 Each petal of each lotus depends on a network of interrelated developments.